bapthub/Chatbot/README.md

 # Chatbot
-Repository for a project of Chatbot in python
+Repository for a project of a Chatbot in python